LiamMaclean216/Pytorch-Transfomer/README.md

 If all went well, the output should look something like this :
 ![](https://github.com/LiamMaclean216/Pytorch-Transfomer/blob/master/doc/comparegraph.png)
 Note that the network uses past values instead of the x axis for its predictions , so it makes sense that the output is offset.
-However it did succesfully captured the shape.
+However it did succesfully capture the shape.

 Resources:
 * Attention is all you need : https://arxiv.org/abs/1706.03762